Polkadot-Blockchain-Academy/pba-content/syllabus/4-substrate/notes/1-substrate-overview.md

 ## Activities and Exercises

-- Draw a diagram of the lifecycle of a transaction (which components a transaction touches at a high level in a specific scenario)
 - Have students show what components of Substrate belong to Substrate and what components belong to Polkadot
 - Find where the logic of some behaviour exists
 - What crates contain what components